-The feeling of successfully making my first loaf of homemade bread was euphoric.
+The feeling of successfully making my first homemade loaf of bread was euphoric.

 Mr. Crumbs, the company we invited over for dinner, and even the kids were amazed.
 “You made this?!” they asked.